ketandesai/angular-crash/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Docker notes
+To get in interactive shell to generate components docker run, runs a command in a new container
+`docker run -it -v $(pwd):/app node:16-alpine bash`

+To run commands in a running container
+`docker exec -it <container_id> sh` or
+`docker-compose exec app sh`